AbelGKM/alx-low_level_programming/0x02-functions_nested_loops/README.md

-0x02.
-C - Functions, nested loops
+0-holberton.c
-Description
+Prints ``Holberton`` followed by a new line, and returns 0.
-What you should learn from this project:
+1-alphabet.c

-What are nested loops and how to use them
+Prints the lowercase letters of the alphabet followed by a new line.
-What is a function and how do you use functions
+2-print_alphabet_x10.c
-What is the difference between a declaration and a definition of a function What is a prototype
+Prints the alphabet ten times, using ``_putchar`` only twice.
-Scope of variables
+3-islower.c
-What are the gcc flags -Wall -Werror -pedantic -Wextra What are header files and how to to use them with #include
+Checks for a lowercase character.
+Recreation of ``islower`` 4-isalpha.c
-0. _putchar
+Checks for an alphabetic character.
+Recreation of ``isalpha`` 5-sign.c
-Write a program that prints Holberton, followed by a new line.
+Prints the sign of a number
-1. I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game Write a function that prints the alphabet, in lowercase, followed by a new line.
+6-abs.c
-2. 10 x alphabet
+Computes the absolute value of an integer 7-print_last_digit.c
-Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
+Prints the last digit of a number
-3. islower
+8-24_hours.c
-Write a function that checks for lowercase character.
+Prints all times from 00:00 to 23:59
-4. isalpha
+9-times_table.c
-Write a function that checks for alphabetic character.
+Prints the 9 times table, starting with zero
-5. Sign
+10-add.c
-Write a function that prints the sign of a number.
+Adds 2 integers and returns the result 11-print_to_98.c
-6. There is no such thing as absolute value in this world.
-You can only estimate what a thing is worth to you Write a function that computes the absolute value of an integer.
+Prints all numbers from n to 98
-7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important Write a function that prints the last digit of a number.
+100-times_table.c
-8. I'm federal agent Jack Bauer, and today is the longest day of my life Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+Prints the n times table, starting with zero 101-natural.c
-9. Learn your times table
+Computes and prints the sum of all the multiples of 3 or 5 below 1024 102-fibonacci.c
-Write a function that prints the 9 times table, starting with 0.
+Prints the first 50 Fibonacci numbers starting with 1 and 2 103-fibonacci.c
-10. a + b
+Computes and prints the sum of all even Fibonacci numbers under 4 million.
-Write a function that adds two integers and returns the result.
+104-fibonacci.c
-11. Holberton School, 98 Battery Street, San Francisco CA 94111
+Computes and prints the first 98 Fibonacci numbers 105-test.c